Dthurow/dthurow.github.io/_drafts/adafruit-mindfulness-bracelet.md

 added pypixelbuf library, code now works

-### Initial Test
+### Putting it all together

 It broke :(

-### Understanding Battery Calculations
+### Aside: Understanding Battery Calculations

 I haven't had much reason to learn battery calculations, aka figuring out what type of battery I need and how long they'll last.
 I was a web developer previously, if your laptop dies while you're looking at my site, that's a you problem.
 But now, it was very much my problem!

 Initially I had only one coin battery on it, but that didn't work, leading to brownouts.
 I figure I need more juice, because the USB works fine.
 After double checking the adafruit docs, it turns out it needs 4-6 Volts.But one coin battery is 3.3.
 Why does the initial project have a 3.7V battery?
 No idea.
 But let's see if I can hack something together.
 I remember you can increase voltage by connecting batteries...somehow.
-Some googling proved I can connect two coin batteries in series to increase the voltage amount: https://www.power-sonic.com/blog/how-to-connect-batteries-in-series-and-parallel/.
+Some googling proved I can connect two coin batteries in series to increase the voltage amount: [https://www.power-sonic.com/blog/how-to-connect-batteries-in-series-and-parallel/](https://www.power-sonic.com/blog/how-to-connect-batteries-in-series-and-parallel/).
 I do this by connecting the negative terminal on one to positive of the other.
 The free positive and free negative attach to the microcontroller.
 I used the multimeter to check the voltage before I connect to the microcontroller, and it was 5.98V, which was perfect!
 I gave it a whirl, and it works!
 But the thing is, I wasn't entirely sure why.
 I googled around more, but only got more confused.

 I took to the local makerspace's slack, and got some lovely people to explain the concepts to me.
 After talking through my project and some general guidelines for calculating battery things, I came out with the following.

-For figuring out voltage needed, I go through all the parts in my circuit and figure out their voltage range (i.e. look at the docs).
+**For figuring out voltage needed** I go through all the parts in my circuit and figure out their voltage range (i.e. look at the docs).
 I then make sure the voltage I provide is either inside the range of all parts, or add a part that changes the voltage before it gets to the sensitive bits, so nothing blows up.

-For figuring out how long the batteries last for a circuit I haven't built yet, I'd take all power-hungry parts in the circuit, add up their current usage, make sure it's the same units as the battery's hour unit (e.g. make sure it's mA if the battery has 200mAh), and divide the mAh by the summed up mA (plus a bit for fudge factor), and that gives me a rough time it'll live.
+**For figuring out how long the batteries last for a circuit I haven't built yet** I'd take all power-hungry parts in the circuit, add up their current usage, make sure it's the same units as the battery's hour unit (e.g. make sure it's mA if the battery has 200mAh), and divide the mAh by the summed up mA (plus a bit for fudge factor), and that gives me a rough time it'll live.

-For figuring out how long the batteries last for a circuit I have built, use a multimeter in series with the circuit, make sure I use the right setting to prevent tripping the fuse, and it'll show me the current current (har har) usage.
+**For figuring out how long the batteries last for a circuit I have built** use a multimeter in series with the circuit, make sure I use the right setting to prevent tripping the fuse, and it'll show me the current current (har har) usage.
 Then divide the battery mAh by the current I see on the multimeter, and I get the rough time it'll live.

-### Battery Calculations
+#### Battery Calculations for the Bracelet
 Since I have this newfound knowledge, let's put it to good use!
 First step: figure out voltage.
 I do that by looking at all parts of my circuit, and reading their docs.
 My schematic-reading abilities came in handy for this, because the Gemma M0 is a microcontroller, plus other parts, so I couldn't just rely on knowing the microcontroller and going from there.
 Happily, Adafruit puts out the schematic info, so I could look at it, and then google part numbers to find out what each part did.

 The Gemma M0 is broken down into individual parts as understood from schematic here: [https://cdn-learn.adafruit.com/assets/assets/000/044/361/original/gemma_schem.png?1501106076](https://cdn-learn.adafruit.com/assets/assets/000/044/361/original/gemma_schem.png?1501106076).
 I also include the vibration motor, the only other power-hungry part in my circuit.